sci-f/sci-f.github.io/hosting.md

 ## Step 4: Code

 ### Analysis
-The entire base of code will live in the analysis directory, mapped into the container at `/code/analysis` as a bind point to make it available on the participant's host machine.
+The entire base of code will live in the analysis directory, mapped into the container at `/code` as a bind point to make it available on the participant's host machine.
 Within analysis, you should do the following:

   - **main.py**: is where the user will write their primary code.
 You should import example / base libraries, show loading data (ideally with helper functions) and how to run and save a result how you want it.
   - **metrics.py**: is a base of evaluation metrics and checks, to be used by the user and during continuous integration testing to evaluate a result.
+  - **tests/**: is the testing folder, and you should write the tests necessary to first test for the existence and valid formatting of the result, and then submit the result to the competition portal (TBD).

 ### Helpers